jwaring8/CSCI_4360_Final_Project/README.md

 ## Data

+### IAC - Internet Argument Corpus

-The sarcasm_v2.csv file in the data folder contains The Sarcasm Corpus V2, which is a subset of the Internet Argument Corpus.
+The sarcasm_v2.csv file in the data/IAC folder contains The Sarcasm Corpus V2, which is a subset of the Internet Argument Corpus.
 Each instance includes response text from quote-response pairs annotated for sarcasm.
 It contains data representing three categories of sarcasm: sarcasm, hyperbole, and rhetorical questions.

 The corpus is avaliable for download here: https://nlds.soe.ucsc.edu/sarcasm2